Leyton Grange

 Leyton Grange, in Leyton, East London, is the second most deprived area of the London Borough of Waltham Forest.
 It include an estate that consists of a 10-storey tower and ten 4-storey courts owned by Forest Homes (see list below).

 Leyton Grange is sited in an area of Waltham Forest that overlooks the marshes of the River Lea, East of the City of London.

+The Grange was the ancient manor house of Leyton, the name signifying that it was once owned by Stratford Abbey; the first record of it by that name is in 1470.